 Jill: With this in mind, here are some tips for moving your marriage to the top of the priority list:

 - Put your marriage on the calendar FIRST.
 Sit down this week and get your date nights on the calendar for the next 12 months.
 YES, THE NEXT TWELVE MONTHS!
 Plan from July 2017-July 2018.
 And then PROTECT those dates fiercely.
 Once you do that, get some sort of overnight getaway on the calendar during that 12 month period (you’ll have an anniversary in there…right?).
 And what about some continuing education for your marriage?
 What marriage seminar can you attend together?
-Check out Family Life’s Weekend to Remember events or one of our No More Perfect Marriages seminars (Nov 10-11, 2017 Rochester, MN; Feb 9-10, 2018 Springfield, IL; Feb 17, 2018 Scottsdale, AZ; May 4-5, 2018, Claremore, OK; and May 18-19, 2018, Westerville, OH.)
+Check out one of our No More Perfect Marriages seminars (Nov 10-11, 2017 Rochester, MN; Feb 9-10, 2018 Springfield, IL; Feb 17, 2018 Scottsdale, AZ; May 4-5, 2018, Claremore, OK; and May 18-19, 2018, Westerville, OH.)

 - Resist the urge to think “we can do that after the kids are gone.”
 You’ll likely not have much relationship after the kids are gone, if you do that.
 Not only that, your kids need to see you take time for your marriage.
 You’re being a role model for their marriage someday!

 - Realize that you’ll likely miss out on something.
 Ask yourself, “Is this repeatable?”
 If the answer is yes, then it’s okay to miss it on the rare occasion.
 One of ten baseball games might be an example.
 However, if it’s not repeatable, like your daughter attending prom, then adjust your date night or weekend getaway to make sure you’re able to attend the “not repeatable” event.
 The only way to find a “marriage season” is to interrupt another “season” that has repeatable events in it.